Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Identifications with quantum groups of Creutzig et al. and Gainutdinov et al.

 \begin{corollary} There is an equivalence of ribbon categories $\rep u^{\M}_q(\mfk{sl}_2)\simeq\rep u^\phi_q(\mfk{sl}_2)$. \end{corollary}

 \begin{proof} Apply Proposition~\ref{prop:894} and~\cite[Theorem 4.1]{creutzigetal}. \end{proof}

-\begin{remark} To be precise, Creutzig et al.\ employ an $R$-matrix of the form $\Omega R^+$, as opposed to $R^+\Omega^{-1}$.
+\begin{remark} To be precise, Creutzig, Gainutdinov, and Runkel employ an $R$-matrix of the form $\Omega R^+$, as opposed to $R^+\Omega^{-1}$.
 This distinction is, however, utterly unimportant.
 Specifically, the choice does no change the M\"uger center of $\rep G_q$, the definition of $(\rep G_q)_{G^\vee}$ as a tensor category, or the definition of $u^{\M}_q(G)$ as a quasi-Hopf algebra.
 One simply has to change the $R$-matrix for $u^{\M}_q(G)$ by replacing our $R$ for $\dotu_q$ with the $R$-matrix from~\cite{creutzigetal}, in the most na\"ive manner. \end{remark}